ART of New Realities blog entry 15th November 2013

 British politicians are artists of a kind, they may or may not paint, sing or dance well but the way in which they discuss and debate issues in the Commons is (in my opinion) artful.
 Politicians might indeed focus or 'dodge' certain issues at given times, but I wouldn't be fair to say that they are 'artful dodgers'.
 However, there's no dodging what's going on at a global scale just now, with regard to economy.

 In November 2012 Mark Carney replaced Sir Mervyn King as governor of the Bank of England.
-Carney been noted for his uniqueness in experience, credibility, expertise and experience (in the field of banking) by George Osborne PM during his House of Commons speech of 26th November, 2012.*
+Carney has been noted for his uniqueness in experience, credibility, expertise and experience (in the field of banking) by George Osborne PM during his House of Commons speech of 26th November, 2012.*

 It's certainly going to be no artful dodge, but the world has moved beyond economic depressions and recessions before now.
 Personally I feel the world needs to deal with what's wasted, as certain types (if not all) waste can be also be resources.
 There's no doubt that money is in short supply right now, but this doesn't need to be a barrier in the making useful objects and pastimes.